-Can My Well Water Freeze in NC?
+Can My Well Water Freeze?

 As winter approaches, you may be wondering if your well water runs the risk of freezing when the temperature outside drops below freezing.
 The short answer is YES.
 In North Carolina, there is a very good chance that your well water will freeze.

 If you wake up on an especially cold morning and find yourself with limited or no water pressure, your system might be frozen, an above ground pipe is most likely the culprit.
 Your tank, pressure switch, or pressure pump could also be frozen.
 You should be able to identify which parts are frozen by looking at them.
 If you can’t immediately find the frozen pipes, you may have to do a little detective work.
 Trying different faucets throughout the house might point you in the right direction.